Breaking first ground on groundbreaking new heart hospital at Monash

 Monash University Vice Chancellor Professor Margaret Gardner AO was joined by Health Minister Jill Hennessy and project partners from Monash Health to turn the first sod on Australia’s first dedicated heart hospital at Monash University.

-The Victorian Heart Hospital will open in 2022, and have the capacity to provide 195 beds, 1,500 cardiac surgeries and 13,500 cardiac laboratory procedures, catering for 28,300 cardiac emergency presentations and 108,000 consultations annually.
+The Victorian Heart Hospital will be completed in 2022, and, when fully developed, will have the capacity to provide 206 beds, 2150 cardiac surgeries and 13,000 cardiac laboratory procedures, catering for 28,300 cardiac emergency presentations and 108,000 consultations annually.

 A first look at the designs for the new hospital were also revealed today.
 The hospital's entire second level is dedicated to education and research, housing facilities for both Monash University and Monash Health staff and students.

 Located just one floor below where cardiac procedures will take place, world-leading researchers can more freely interact and collaborate with clinicians to imagine and co-design new solutions for patients, fast.

 The clinical research facilities, multi-functional labs for engineering, IT and biomedicine, together with the design lab and simulation rooms, have all been designed to aid in the discovery of new solutions, test new thinking and draw insights from data, and are at the centre of the hospital's integrated research culture.